readthedocs/readthedocs.org/docs/webhooks.rst

 * Go to the "admin" page for your project
 * Click "Services"
-* In the available service hooks, click "POST"
+* In the available service hooks, select "Read the Docs"
-* Put "http://readthedocs.org/bitbucket" as the URL
-* Click "Save Settings"
+* Click "Add service"

 Others
 ------